airsidemobile/JOSESwift/README.md

 Contributions to the project are encouraged and always welcome. :nerd_face:

 If you want to contribute, please submit a pull request.
-For feature requests, discussions or bug reports, just open an issue.
+For feature requests, discussions, or bug reports, just open an issue.

 See our [contributing guidelines](.github/CONTRIBUTING.md) for more information.